Close Search

 Nevada Hunting Applications

 Nevada has an application website that requires users to create an account before applying.
-Applicants will need to be logged in to their account in order to apply.
+Applicants will need to login and create an account before applying.
 When you apply, you have to choose whether or not to accept an alternate tag for your first-choice hunt should someone turn their tag back.
-Alternates can be selected up to 14 business days prior to the season opener.
+Alternates can be selected up to fourteen business days prior to the season opener.

-Party applications may only be made for deer, antlerless elk, and antelope (horns shorter than ears).
-Residents and non-residents may apply together as a party for deer.
+Party applications may only be made for deer.
 Bonus points for party hunt applicants will be averaged and rounded to the nearest whole number.
-Party hunt members are able to return their party tag to the Department but will not receive a refund of bonus points unless all members of that party also return their tags to the Department.
+Party members are able to return their party tag to the Nevada Department of Wildlife (NDOW) but will not receive a refund of bonus points unless all members of that party also return their tags.

-If you draw, the tag fees will then be collected.
+Tag fees will be collected if you are successful in the draw.
 If your payment declines, an email will be sent to you with instructions on how to claim your tag.
-You are given five hunt choices when applying.
+You are given five choices when applying.
 When an applicant is drawn, all five choices are considered before the next applicant is drawn.

 Our Memberships Include The Most Accurate Draw Odds Available, Join Now!